looeee/discoverthreejs-site/README.md

 ## Notes

 * [Hugo Pipes](https://gohugo.io/hugo-pipes/) are used to build [SCSS](https://gohugo.io/hugo-pipes/scss-sass/) and [JS](https://gohugo.io/hugo-pipes/js/) assets.
 This means the Hugo extended version must be used.
+* Running `npm start` will take several seconds to bundle all the files so please be patient.
+However, once the server is running, updates should take just a few milliseconds.